rzubala/glucose/README.md

 # glucose
-An application allows store the measurements of blood glucose levels in google spreadsheet
+An application allows to store the measurements of blood glucose levels in google spreadsheet